 Did you know…?

-The capybara eats around 8 pounds of grass a day!
+The capybara eats around 8 lbs. of grass a day!

 8.)
-Their name roughly means one who eats slender leaves in the Tupi language.
+Their name roughly translates to, “one who eats slender leaves”, in the Tupi language.

 9.)
-Like many other rodents, capybaras mostly hop, rather than walk!
+Like some other rodents, capybaras mostly hop, rather than walk!

 10.)
 The feet of a capybara are slightly webbed.
 This helps them maintain their balance in their marshy environment.
 They also have vestigial tails.
 This means that their tails are basically useless.

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!